|Home > Astronomy > ACAM > Spectroscopy with ACAM|

 At sky PA = 0 (north to the right, in imaging mode), the slit will be oriented north-south (north to the right).
 (This hasn't always been the case: during the first few months after commissioning, sky PA = 0 rotated the instrument so that in imaging mode, north was up, and the slit ran east-west.)

 The sky lines (or arc lines) are slightly curved relative to the CCD rows, due to the VPH (and its flanking prisms) being in an f/22 beam, rather than a collimated beam.
-As of November 2010, the sky lines have only small a net rotation relative to the CCD rows (~ 0.1 deg).
+The sky/arc lines are rotated clockwise relative to the CCD rows (as conventionally displayed) by about 0.26 deg (last measured 2018).

 The spectrum is also rotated relative to the columns on the CCD, by about 2.0 deg anticlockwise (on a conventional display of the image).